Man says he beat co-worker to death over suspected affair: docs - NewsBreak

 “We were there picking up the pipes,” he reportedly said.
 “I ate about two tacos, and I felt my body like strange, and then all of a sudden, I grabbed the pipe, and I just started going at him.”

-He said he spoke to Vasquez as he beat him to death, officials say.OSBI investigating deadly officer-involved shooting
+He said he spoke to Vasquez as he beat him to death, officials say.No evidence Justin Bieber’s facial paralysis tied to COVID-19 vaccine, experts say

 “This is for getting involved with my family,” Gutierrez-Rosales reportedly said he told Vasquez as he hit him.